A Place for Mom

 Key Takeaways

-1. It’s not uncommon for parents to develop different care needs as they age.
-If this happens, it may require them to find a different living arrangement.
+1. It’s not uncommon for parents to develop different needs as they age, meaning they have to find different living arrangements.

-2. Your parents may be able to live together even if one needs more care.
-Living at home with the help of a caregiver or moving into a senior living community are both options.
+2. Couples may still be able to live together even if one needs more care with the help of a caregiver or a senior living community.

-3. Many senior living communities have residences for couples.
-Even if your parents have different needs, communities can tailor unique care plans.
+3. Many senior living communities have residences for both parents and can tailor unique care plans even if your parents have different needs.

-4. If living together isn’t possible, you can take steps to support them.
-For instance, consider taking turns visiting as a family and driving them to see each other.
+4. Sometimes living together isn’t possible, but you can support each parent by taking turns visiting as a family and driving them to see each other.

 Making decisions about your parents’ different senior living care needs